wso2/docs-security/en/docs/security-guidelines/index.md

 ---

 # Secure Guidelines Overview
-This section contains details on the best practices followed by WSO2 Engineering teams when developing products and guidelines on how to set up WSO2 products securely for production usage.
+This section explains the best practices followed by WSO2 Engineering teams when developing products and provides guidelines on how to set up WSO2 products securely for production usage.

 * [Secure Engineering Guidelines]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/): Read about the Secure Engineering guidelines that are followed by  WSO2 Engineers developing WSO2 products.